Tegan Gonczar

 Registered Psychologist - telehealth

-Outside of work, Tegan enjoys being in nature, reading books, and spending time with friends, family, and her cavoodle Teddy.
+When she’s not working, Tegan enjoys nature walks, getting lost in a good fiction novel, and spending time with friends, family, and her cavoodle, Teddy.

 Modalities